 <img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1692321561045441&amp;ev=PageView&amp;noscript=1">

-The chart below gives you a quick look at some of the substances that the EPA requires Citizens to test for.
-The contaminant is listed to the left, followed by the maximum amount allowed by regulations and then the amount that we found in our water.
+The chart below gives you a quick look at some of the substances the EPA requires Citizens to test for.
+The contaminant is listed to the left, followed by the maximum amount allowed by regulations, then the amount found in our water.
 The tests are done on treated finished water (excluding those listed under “Untreated Source Water”).
 See Definitions of Terms for an explanation of terms used in this chart.

 Citizens Energy Group—Indianapolis and Morgan County